yosuah/nd013-c6-control-starter/README.md

 A PID controller is implemented and integrated into the provided framework for throttle and steering control.
 Several fixes are added to the framework and simulation client to make the control smooth(er) and more stable.
-The twiddle gradient-free optimization method is used for tuning the controller parameters in multiple successive stages.
+The twiddle optimization method is used for tuning the controller parameters in multiple successive stages.
 Finally a short evaluation is provided of the controllers.

+Video running at 2x the original simulation speed.
 ![Video of final controller scene](videos/control_success_small.gif)

 See the [video in higher quality](videos/control_success_small.mp4).
 Or check out